 Drala Mountain Center.
 The Arrow Journal (Virtual).
 October.

 Common Pool Resources in the Visual Turn Summer School.
-12th European Society for Environmental History Conference (Grimentz, Switzerland).
+12th Annual Meeting of the European Society for Environmental History (Grimentz, Switzerland).
 August.

 Roundtable on Disturbing Development by Mona Domosh.
 London Group of Historical Geographers – Institute of Historical Research (Virtual).
 June.